brogrammers/air-menu-ios-restaurant/Pods/Pods-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## JCRSlideCollectionViewCell

+            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

+ Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

+ Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

+            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+  0. You just DO WHAT THE FUCK YOU WANT TO.

 ## JVFloatLabeledTextField

 The MIT License (MIT)